awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-projects-templates-sm.md

 + An AWS CodeBuild project to populate the Git repositories with the seed code information\.
 This requires an AWS CodeStar connection from your AWS account to your account on the Git repository host\.
 + An Amazon S3 bucket to store artifacts, including CodePipeline and CodeBuild artifacts, and any artifacts generated from the SageMaker pipeline runs\.

+As previously mentioned, see [Project Walkthrough Using Third\-party Git Repos](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-walkthrough-3rdgit.html) for a demonstration that uses this template to create a real project\.

 ## MLOps template for model building, training, and deployment with third\-party Git repositories using Jenkins<a name="sagemaker-projects-templates-git-jenkins"></a>
 + **Code repository**: Third\-party Git\.
 Establish the AWS CodeStar connection from your AWS account to your GitHub user or organization\.
 Add a tag with the key `sagemaker` and value `true` to this AWS CodeStar connection\.
 + **CI/CD workflow automation**: Jenkins